JeffGiroux/f5_terraform/GCP/Infrastructure-only/README.md

 This solution uses a Terraform template to launch a new networking stack.
 It will create three VPC networks with one subnet each: mgmt, external, internal.
 Use this terraform template to create your Google VPC infrastructure, and then head back to the [BIG-IP GCP Terraform folder](../) to get started!

-Terraform is beneficial as it allows composing resources a bit differently to account for dependencies into Immutable/Mutable elements.
-For example, mutable includes items you would typically frequently change/mutate, such as traditional configs on the BIG-IP.
-Once the template is deployed, there are certain resources (network infrastructure) that are fixed while others (BIG-IP VMs and configurations) can be changed.

 ## Prerequisites

 - This template requires a service account to deploy with the Terraform Google provider and build out all the neccessary Google objects